symfony/symfony-docs/best_practices/business-logic.rst

 Service: No Class Parameter
 ---------------------------

-You may have noticed that the previous service definition doesn't configure the class namespace as a parameter:
+This would be the way to define the service with the class namespace as a
+parameter:

 .. code-block:: yaml